MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 ## Create private and public VIP logical networks

 You need a private VIP address pool to assign a VIP, and a public VIP, to the SLB Manager service.

+> [!NOTE]
-Note that the procedure for creating both is similar but there are some differences.
+> The procedure for creating both is similar, but there are some differences.

 **Create a private VIP**: